 -For added fine motor practice, have your child color the flower or add details (maybe a bug on a petal!)

-Looking for more great fine motor activities for kids?
+Looking for other flower activities for kids?
 Try these!